eladcn/nuance-nodejs/README.md

 additionalHeaders = An object containing more headers than the default headers

 response = If successfull, returns an array with whatever Nuance analyzed.
-If not successfull - returns the whole response string so you can debug the problem.
+If not successfull - returns the whole response object so you can debug the problem.

 A whole code should look like this:
 ```javascript